Nick Kalmar

-Nicholas Kalmar (born 15 October 1987) is an Australian soccer player who plays for Dandenong City.
+Nicholas Kalmar (born 15 October 1987) is an Australian former soccer player who did played for Melbourne Heart and Western Sydney Wanderers in the A-League and also for Altona East, Altona Magic, Sunshine Georgies and Dandenong City.

 Club career

 After his departure from Sunshine George Cross in 2007 he had a stint in Croatia before returning to Australia.
 On 29 June 2010 he signed a one-year contract with Melbourne Heart after impressing head coach, John van 't Schip, in several trials and friendlies before the start of the 2010-2011 A-league season.
 On 26 December 2014, Kalmar signed to Western Sydney Wanderers on a short-term injury replacement contract.
 In June 2016, Kalmar joined Victoria State League 2 North-West club Geelong SC, managed by close friend and former teammate Steve Laurie.